 600 horses come to work on Mackinac Island each year

-Cars haven’t been allowed on Mackinac Island for over 100 years.
+Mackinac Island has been car-free for over 100 years.
 Instead, Mackinac Island runs on authentic horsepower.
 Each spring, some 600 horses come to Mackinac Island to take visitors on carriage tours, taxi guests to and from various points of interest and pull drays to deliver luggage and everything else that needs to move around.

 3.8 square-miles of land area on Mackinac Island